• Projects

 inhabitants (as an average Italian City), with a population density of 1’200 people per km2, whereas

 that of the whole state is fixed at 7 per km2.
-In 1949, the US Department of Energy decided to build

 a nuclear power research and testing lab with one of the very first reactors in history right in the centre

-of Idaho.
 Even before the 1950s, the area had been chosen by the Army as the designated location for

 new weapons testing.
 In fact, it perfectly fitted, and still does, to the Government needs of a desert